thoughtbot/maybe_haskell/book/other-types/io/other-instances.md

 fmap :: (a -> b) -> IO a -> IO b
 ```

-It takes a function and an `IO` action and returns another `IO` action which
+It takes a function and an `IO` action and returns another `IO` action, which
 represents applying that function to the *eventual* result returned by the
 first.